The Essential Guide to Overcoming Panic Attacks: A Step by Step Resource

 But what are panic attacks really?

-The basic textbook definition of a panic attack is: “A sudden episode of intense fear or anxiety that includes 4 or more physical symptoms.”
+The textbook definition of a panic attack is: "A sudden episode of intense fear or anxiety that includes four or more physical symptoms."

-The particular symptoms may differ slightly from person to person but there is a general cluster of symptoms (which we will discuss below) that nearly everyone experiences during a panic attack.
+Although the particular symptoms may differ slightly from person to person, there is a general cluster of symptoms (which we will discuss below) that nearly everyone experiences during a panic attack.

-While the experience may feel uncomfortable, scary or downright dreadful – the particular symptoms are not dangerous or fatal.
+While the experience may feel uncomfortable, scary, or downright dreadful – panic attacks are not dangerous or fatal

-I will state this fact many times in this article – and for good reason.
+I will repeatedly state this fact in this article – and for good reason.

 It's an essential part of our step-by-step guide to overcoming panic attacks.